 With their questions answered, the appraiser is off to crunch some numbers on comparables.

-2. The ComparablesAt this point, it’s on to the next step — pulling data on similar homes in your neighborhood and looking at what such homes are selling for locally.
+The next step is to pull data on similar homes in the neighborhood and look at what such homes are selling for locally.
 These homes are called comparables or comps.

 Not just any comp homes will do, though.
 Appraisers are looking for homes that ideally have the same number of bedrooms and very similar square footage.
 Lenders often get pretty specific about their requirements for an appraiser’s comps, as well.
 These can be things like: